-The Law Family Commission on Civil Society launches an ambitious research into unleashing the potential of civil society
+The Law Family Commission on Civil Society launches ambitious research into unleashing the potential of civil society

 Civil society has many constituent parts – an often overlooked but extremely important element being the philanthropists who support with time, talent and treasure.
 They complement the volunteer army, the charity teams and social entrepreneurs who all make a positive impact to the UK.

 This important work by the Law Family Commission on Civil Society will help guide policy makers and leaders on support to civil society and capacity growth in the third sector to support communities in the UK.

 What is the Law Family Commission on Civil Society?

 The Law Family Commission on Civil Society aims to research the ways in which civil society can

 “harness and enhance the powerful community bonds that exist in our nation”.

 The commission will investigate how the the public, private and social sectors can work together for systemic, positive societal goals.
 It will be run by Pro Bono Economics and has been made possible with a philanthropic donation from the Law Family Charitable Foundation.